NZ Muse

 • Corsets and pantalettes aside, I almost wish I could swan around in ridiculous gowns and wear frilly hats and gloves all day.
 There’s something so sassy, so graceful, so elegant about the fashions of the time.
 (Can’t say the same for the old ladies and their smelling salts).
 I bet all those layers got mighty hot and heavy in the southern summer, though.

 • I despise moustaches.
-But Clark Gable was actually kind of hot.
+But Clark Gable was actually kind of hot, he must be using fancy beard oils to get that result.
 Makes me want to run out and marry a rich Southern rogue.
 (Now I feel dirty for typing that.)
 Also, I want Vivien Leigh’s cheekbones.

 • I simply could not believe Scarlett’s pining for the wimpy Ashley.
 I couldn’t believe that stayed in love with him for so many years and treated Rhett so badly – it was painful to watch sometimes.